What Is Deep Packet Inspection (DPI)? Definition & Usage

 A well-designed DPI firewall can help you avoid attacks embedded in seemingly harmless pieces of data.
 Deep packet inspection gets the credit for stopping things like:

 - Malware.
-If a hacker has used code that your firewall recognises, your filters could stop it from ever touching your system.
+If a hacker has used code that your firewall recognizes, your filters could stop it from ever touching your system.

 - Spam.
 If a persistent salesperson sends multiple messages, you could block that person from ever reaching your system again.